-The Directors have pleasure in presenting their report and the audited Financial Statements of the Company for the year ended 31 July 2023.
+The Directors have pleasure in presenting their report and the audited Financial Statements of the Company for the year ended 31 July 2024.
+The Company is a public limited company incorporated in England and Wales on 2 April 1996 with the registered number 03183919 and commenced business as an investment trust on 13 January 2000.